-In 2007, the name of the Government Standards and Practices Commission was changed to the Oregon Government Ethics Commission (The Commission).
-The Commission provides advisory opinions, staff opinions, and staff advice to provide greater immunity or mitigation from sanctions.
-Additionally, Senate Bill 10 set timelines for the Commission and staff to issue their opinions.
+In 2007, the name of the Government Standards and Practices Commission was changed to the Oregon Government Ethics Commission (OGEC).
+The OGEC provides advisory opinions, staff opinions, and staff advice to provide greater immunity or mitigation from sanctions.
+Additionally, Senate Bill 10 set timelines for the OGEC to issue its opinions.